cremdelape/Sudoku-Solver/README.md

 # Sudoku-Solver
-A python program which uses brute force to find the solve sudoku puzzles
+A python program which uses brute force to solve sudoku puzzles